-For more than twenty years the Church of Ireland Historical Society (COIHS) has hosted two annual conferences in the fitting surroundings of the eighteenth-century Armagh Public Library (spring) and newly refurbished nineteenth-century Music Room in Christ Church Cathedral, Dublin (winter).
+For more than twenty years the Church of Ireland Historical Society (COIHS) has hosted two annual conferences in the fitting surroundings of the eighteenth-century Armagh Robinson Library (spring) and newly refurbished nineteenth-century Music Room in Christ Church Cathedral, Dublin (winter).
 These provide a well established forum for promoting sound academic standards in the study of Irish church history, and encouraging research.
 The Society’s constitution can be viewed here.

 COIHS warmly welcomes members of the public to attend our conferences for just €10 or £7.
 Alternatively, you can become a member of the society for an annual subscription of €40 or £40.
 Please note, there is a special student discount on offer pending proof of institution.
 This will include admission to our biannual conferences, lunch, book discounts, news and information on events of interest, and access to our podcasts.

 The programmes for the seminars held since November 2007 can be viewed on the Archive page of this website.